Exploring with the Trail Hunter in Patagonia

 We spent five days in total riding in the Torres del Paine region of Patagonia, exploring trails and finding a solution to getting the H+I Adventures Clan riding there, which we’re pleased to say we achieved, and have updated the itinerary for our Chile + Patagonia adventure to include these amazing trails!

 After leaving Patagonia, we headed for the Volcano region of Chile, for a second scouting mission.
-Keep your eyes peeled for part two of ‘Trail hunting with the Trail Hunter,’ coming soon!
+Read all about it in part two of ‘Trail hunting with the Trail Hunter,’